sensu/sensu-go-workshop/README.md

        wrapped-json
        json
    ```

+   > _NOTE: self-guided trainees who are running the workshop on their local
+     workstation should use the default backend URL (`http://127.0.0.1:8080`),
-   _NOTE: the default username and password for this workshop environment are
+     username (`sensu`), and password (`sensu`).
-   username: `sensu` and password: `sensu`.
 Trainees in instructor-led
-   workshops may need to login with individual credentials provided by the
+     workshops should use the URL and credentials provided by the instructor._
-   instructor._

 3. Create an API Key.